fasrc/helmod/doc/HOWTO.md

 ```

 These variables are only used by this doc, not fasrcsw.
-`NAME` and `VERSION` are whatever the app claims, though some adjustements may be required -- see [this FAQ item](FAQ.md#what-are-the-naming-conventions-and-restrictions-for-an-apps-name-version-and-release).
+`NAME` and `VERSION` are whatever the app claims, though some adjustments may be required -- see [this FAQ item](FAQ.md#what-are-the-naming-conventions-and-restrictions-for-an-apps-name-version-and-release).
 `RELEASE` is used to track the build under the fasrcsw system and should be of the form `fasrc##` where `##` is a two-digit number.
 If this is the first fasrcsw-style build, use `fasrc01`; otherwise increment the fasrc number used in the previous spec file for the app.